hmisonne/UdacityWebDev/05-GoalTracker/README.md

 Not currently available

-### Authentification set-up:

-All required configuration settings are on conf_settings.env Run these commands in your terminal to update your environment variables

-If the token expired, run the `auth/token_generator.py` file to generate a new token for the Coach role.

 ### Tests

 To run the tests locally, make sure you have PostgreSQL installed, [PostgreSQL install documentation](https://www.postgresql.org/)

-Then set up a test database add DB_USER and DB_PASS to your environment variable
+To generate a new token for the Coach role (COACH_TOKEN), run the `auth/token_generator.py` file.

+Update the `conf_settings.env` file with the new COACH_TOKEN and your own PostgreSQL DB_USER and DB_PASS.
+Then import the environment variables.

 ```
 export DB_USER=<your_username>